HUAIZHI CHEN

 I am an Assistant Professor of Finance at the University of Notre Dame's Mendoza School of Business.
 Prior to this, I spent two years at Harvard Business School as a Post-Doc Fellow with the Behavioral Finance and Financial Stability Initiative.
 I completed my PhD in Finance at the London School of Economics.

-I live in South Bend Indiana with my wife Dr. Anita Li, our daughter Victoria, and our cat Lami.
+I reside in Indiana with my wife (Anita Li, MD), our daughter (Victoria), and our two cats (Lami and Butters).

 Working Papers